Challenger Brand Definition, Criteria, and 8 Disruptive Examples

 3. Tru Earth

-Tru Earth became a challenger brand by revolutionizing the laundry business.
-The eco-friendly brand launched in 2019 advertising a better way to do laundry with its vegan, hypoallergenic, ultra-concentrated strips free of paraben, chlorine bleach and any other harmful ingredients.
+Launched in 2019, Canadian-based Tru Earth became a challenger brand by revolutionizing the laundry business.
+The eco-friendly brand advertised a better way to do laundry with its vegan, hypoallergenic, ultra-concentrated strips free of paraben, chlorine bleach, and other harmful ingredients.

-But Tru Earth does even more than offer laundry strips that are gentle on the skin and on the environment.
-Using a subscription-based model, for every subscription, Tru Earth donates a 32-load laundry package to front-line workers and those in need across the globe.
+However, Tru Earth does even more than offer laundry strips that are gentle on both the skin and the environment.
+With a subscription-based model, for every subscription, Tru Earth donates a 32-load laundry package to frontline workers and those in need across the globe.

 4. Sway